Nordic-Accessibility-Community-Group/working-with-EN-301-549/EAA enforcement tracking.md

 ## Resources
 - [Global Law and Policy by Lainey Feingold](https://www.lflegal.com/global-law-and-policy/)

-## Table of legal enforcement status
+## Table of legal enforcement status in the EU
 Type can be Monitoring agencies with authority to take action under the Europen accessibility act (EAA) or civil action.
 <table>
   <tr>